PCsXcetra/Go_Steggo_Data_Extractor/README.md

 Needs to be done in bytes and written to a file instead of a text box for large files.

 password is "clean"

+Update new version "Extract_Data_From_GoLang_Steggo_Ver_1_0_0_3" Added Get first 4 byets to check length and extract only the length plus the first 4 bytes.
+  You still need to clean the first 4 bytes in the output for the filal decoded value.
+  Added a button to clear the output box incase you have multiple files to check.
+  Added error handling for when the extracted length is to big for an encoded file.
+  Increased the font size to 10 for the output textbox.